jreisinger/runp/README.md

 runp -p 'curl -s -L -O'
 ```

-If you want to try it yourself just copy the code above ^.
+If you want to try it yourself just copy the commands above ^.
 Then paste it to your terminal and hit Enter.
+After a while you should find a bunch of Jupiter images in the folder from which you ran the commands.

 Now let's measure how much time we save using `runp`.
 First let's download the images sequentially (as you would without `runp`):